CLICK HERE TO PLACE BIDS VIA THE AUCTION WEBSITE

 List of Reserve Prices for Unsold Lots

 WITH THE 4th of JULY as an OPENING PRELUDE…

 Our Own Glass-Fire(d) Works!!

 As always we are happy to provide extra images by email as well as to talk with you over the phone about a paperweight while it’s in our hands.
 (We’ve tried printing out extra views for regular post but the printer’s inks and paper available don’t allow for quality reproduction.)
-Select lots (including many in the first 20) in this Summer ’17 will soon be available for viewing as spin videos.
+Select lots (including many in the first 20) in this Summer ’17 are available for viewing as spin videos.
 These rotating visuals are especially helpful for some of the more complex weights.
 Just give a call!
 312-583-1177 or 800-538-0766.

 And yes, of course, the weight you’ve been looking for is in here somewhere (forgive the bad puns and hyperbole today).
 So in light of the fact that we have in this auction 77 antique and 264 contemporary paperweights, bottles, and marbles we’re limited here today in what we can cover.
 Let’s set the tone with a few excellent examples from the abundance of choices.
 These weights not only offer beauty and the highest degree of artistry and craftsmanship but also a sense of well-being.
 And that may be their true gift!

 Please refer to the catalog for full descriptions of the lots for the following…